 This amount could be higher if your interest rate rises or you need to pay for maintenance and renovations.

-The amount you pay for your home will affect:
+The amount you pay for your home affects:

-You can find the average in the area you want to buy a home using Rightmove's house price index.
+You can find the average in the area you want to buy a home using Zoopla's house price calculator.

 When you buy a home you need to pay for a percentage of the price yourself either from your savings or your equity in your current home.